gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     b.
 For Independence, make a mosaic plot.

     c.
 Consider a more general exploration using a tableplot if other variables were measured to check for confounding and other interesting multi-variable relationships.
+Also check for missing data if you have not done this before.

 4. Conduct the 6+ steps of the appropriate type of hypothesis test.